kalliope-project/kalliope/docs/settings/settings.md

 ## Global Variables

-The Global Variables paths list where to load the global variables.
+The Global Variables path lists where to load the global variables.
-Those variables can be reused in neuron parameters within double brackets.
+Those variables can be re-used in neuron parameters within double brackets.

 E.g

 ```yml
 var_files:
   - variables.yml
   - variables2.yml
 ```

 > **Note:** If a variable is defined in different files, the last file defines the value.

 In the files the variables are defined by key/value:

 ```yml
 variable: 60
 baseURL: "http://blabla.com/"